-The COVID-19 pandemic has generated an unprecedented demand for telehealth services. analysts expect virtual health-care interactions to surpass 1 billion by year’s end, according to recent reports.
+The COVID-19 pandemic has generated an unprecedented demand for telehealth services. analysts expect virtual healthcare interactions to surpass 1 billion by year’s end, according to recent reports.
 And healthcare resources at higher education institutions are dealing with a student population dispersed across the country because of campus closures to limit the spread of the virus.
 Medical and mental health providers are left to sort through the complication of state licensures for out-of-state students and the possible legal implications of non-compliance, such as loss or suspension of licensure.

-At this time, the recommendation from the federal government is for all states to issue emergency licensure waivers to allow clinicians with licenses in good standing to deliver care nationwide, but it is the decision of each individual state to manage emergency licensure waivers during the COVID-19 pandemic.
+As of September 2020, the recommendation from the federal government is for all states to issue emergency licensure waivers to allow clinicians with licenses in good standing to deliver care nationwide, but it is the decision of each individual state to manage emergency licensure waivers during the COVID-19 pandemic.
 Unfortunately, states are not uniformly waiving licensure requirements for medical and mental health providers.

 This confusion at the state level has led some higher education institutions to act upon the federal recommendation, and provide care across state lines that may not be compliant with the current state regulation.
 There remains great variance between states, with some waiving requirements entirely, some providing forms of emergency licensure, and others not providing any declaration.